 Common Mistakes to Avoid in Clipping Path Projects

-Using the wrong tool for the job
+- Using the wrong tool for the job

-Relying solely on automation
+- Relying solely on automated AI tools

-Ignoring edge refinements
+- Ignoring edge refinements

-Overlooking file format compatibility
+- Overlooking file format compatibility

 DIY Clipping Path: Should You Try It?